Tuning Neural Network Models for Better Accuracy

 Summary

-By going through this notebook it will be obvious that creating a deep learning experiment using the jupyter notebook will get messy and laborious. by the end of this module, you will learn how to utilize scripting as well as using the power of HPC to alleviate the pain of executing block by block of jupyter notebook and make this experiment fast.
+Iterative model tuning - adjusting the model (i.e. set of hyperparameters) to achieve the best performance is an important and laborous process.
+By going through this notebook it will be obvious that creating a deep learning experiment using a jupyter notebook will get messy and laborious.
+By the end of this module, you will learn how to utilize scripting as well as using the power of HPC to alleviate the pain of executing block by block of jupyter notebook and make this experiment fast.

 How was the experiment of model tuning so far?
 Frustrating?
 Confusing?
 So, let’s be honest, any machine learning experiment is going to have some level of uncertainty when dealing with unseen data.
 Especially when you don’t know how your model will respond to your features.
 This makes the model tuning process a messy process!
-In this notebook, by learning about different neural networks hyperparameters and tunning some of them including hidden layers, hidden neurons, learning rate, etc., we tried to monitor the effects on timing and accuracy.
-These timing and accuracy results were also visualized graphically and saved to csv format for later.
+In this notebook, by learning about different neural networks hyperparameters and tuning some of them, including hidden layers, hidden neurons, learning rate, etc., we tried to monitor the effects on accuracy.
+These accuracy results were also visualized graphically and saved to CSV format for later.

 Post-analysis and take-aways from these experiments are located in a later lesson.
 The post-analysis takes the post-processing model output and metadata and utilizes plots to track how increasing or decreasing the value of one hyperparameter affects the model’s accuracy.

-Now, I want to shift your attention from the model tuning process to the platform in which we did our experiment.
-The jupyter notebook is an excellent platform to create code, experiment on and get the results. but I don’t know about you but for me, the single cell to single cell execution of commands seems tedious.
-In the beginning of this notebook I have touched on how doing experiments like we did so far can get messy in jupyter notebook.
+Now, shift your attention from the model tuning process to the platform in which we did our experiment.
+Jupyter notebook is an excellent platform to create code, experiment on and get the results.
+The single cell to single cell execution of commands seems tedious.
+In the beginning of this notebook, we introduced how doing experiments in this fashion is messy in jupyter notebook.
 So, I highly recommend to do such experiments with scripting.

-In the next lesson, we will touch on how you can convert an existing Jupyter notebook to a Python script that can be executed by HPC without constant interaction from the user.
+In the next lesson, we will introduce how to convert an existing Jupyter notebook to a Python script that can be executed by HPC without constant interaction from the user.
+More importantly, we will learn how to launch experiments utilizing scripting!

 Further Research: